Matthew 6

 Διὰ τοῦτο λέγω ὑμῖν, μὴ μεριμνᾶτε τῇ ψυχῇ ὑμῶν, τί φάγητε ἢ τί πίητε· μηδὲ τῷ σώματι ὑμῶν, τί ἐνδύσησθε. οὐχὶ ἡ ψυχὴ πλεῖόν ἐστιν τῆς τροφῆς, καὶ τὸ σῶμα τοῦ ἐνδύματος;

 On account of this, I say to you.
-Do not be anxious for your life, what you would eat or what you would drink, nor for your body, what you would be clothed.
+Do not worry for your life, what you would eat or what you would drink, nor for your body, what you would be clothed.
 Is the life more than food and the body than clothes?

 Paraphrase: Now if this is the focus of your life, then you need not spend so much time and concern about your earthly life.
 You are busy seeking the kingdom of God and have less time for the things of this life.
 You don’t need to be anxious about having enough to eat and drink or having enough clothes for you and your family.
 (Philippians 4:6 and 1 Peter 5:7) Think about it; isn’t your life much more valuable than the food which sustains it?
 And isn’t your body of more value than the clothes which protect it?
 Why then would God go to all the trouble of creating human persons who are of infinite value and your body which contains this life, if He had no intention of preserving these and providing for them?
 So then, leave these things to God.
 He will take care of these; you focus on advancing the kingdom of God.
 (Matthew 6:33)